sumitst05/Tic_Tac_Toe_cpp/README.md

     - Take turns and play with the computer (Computer is really dumb 😅)
   - Multi Player:
     - Select the marker for each player
-    - Take turns entering moves by typing numers from 1 to 9 to place your symbol (X or O) there.
+    - Take turns entering moves by typing numers from 1 to 9 to place your symbol there.

 ## Contributing